mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 ### Running your app

 Congrats!
-You've now running an Android emulator and are ready to get your NativeScript app running on the emulator.
+You're now running an Android emulator and are ready to get your NativeScript app running on the emulator.
 Let's come back to our app.

 <h4 class="exercise-start">
     <b>Exercise</b>: Adding the Android platform